Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 which, in turn allows defining the following sum:
 $$S_j=\sum_{j=0}^{n-2}{\left(\phi_{n-2}-\phi_j\right)k_j} \tag{14}$$
 ## Brief description of the developed algorithms
 The algorithms that are described in the submitted article have the purpose to compute the equations (7) and (8) using the MATLAB language.
-Such task can be divided in three parts: defining the constants of the sets given in terms of the nuclear parameters,
+Such task can be divided in three parts:
+1. Defining the constants of the sets given in terms of the nuclear reactor parameters.
+2. Computing the sets related to the partitions of the integers.
+3. Computing the 2-parameter Mittag-Leffler and its derivatives

+The first point is discussed in the submitted paper.
+Some main aspects of the two other steps are described in the following lines.
-<details><summary>EXPAND SECTION 3.1</summary>
+<details><summary>EXPAND SECTION 3.1.
+Partitions of integers</summary>
 <p>

 #### We can hide anything, even code!